Have a question? Need assistance? Use our online form to ask a librarian for help.

 A national Women's History Month commemoration has its origins in 1980, when, after "a consortium of women’s groups and historians—led by the National Women’s History Project (now the National Women's History Alliance)—successfully lobbied for national recognition External," President Carter issued a Presidential Statement External asking for Americans "to recognize...National Women’s History Week [from] March 2-8, 1980."

-Women's History Month had its origins in 1981, when Congress passed Pub.
-L. 97-28 which authorized and requested the President to proclaim the week beginning March 7, 1982 as "Women's History Week."
-As requested by Congress, President Reagan issued Presidential Proclamation 4903 External, proclaiming the week beginning on March 7, 1982 as the first "Women's History Week," and recognizing the vital role of women in American history.
+In 1981, Congress passed Pub.
+L. 97-28, which authorized and requested the President to proclaim the week beginning March 7, 1982, as "Women's History Week."
+As requested by Congress, President Reagan issued Presidential Proclamation 4903 External, proclaiming the week beginning on March 7, 1982, as "Women's History Week," and recognizing the vital role of women in American history.
 The proclamation states, in part:

 American women of every race, creed and ethnic background helped found and build our Nation in countless recorded and unrecorded ways ...
 As leaders in public affairs, American women not only worked to secure their own rights of suffrage and equal opportunity but also were principal advocates in the abolitionist, temperance, mental health reform, industrial labor and social reform movements, as well as the modern civil rights movement.